LittleBelchonok/getDataCourseProject/README.md

 * Read data on measurements, test and train data separaely
-* Merge the training and the test sets to create united data sets: main data set (with measurements) labels (what kind of activity was measured) subjects (whose activity was measured)
+* Merge the training and the test sets to create united data sets: main data set (with measurements), labels (what kind of activity was measured), subjects (whose activity was measured)

 * Add data on labels and subjects to the main data set